Philipp Scheidemann: Political life after 1919

 In the elections of 6 June 1920, Scheidemann was re-elected to the Reichstag, this time for Hesse-Nassau.
-From 1920 to 1925 he was also mayor of Kassel.
+From 1920 to 1925, he was also mayor of Kassel.
 He remained a member of the Reichstag until 1933.
-For many years he was also a member of the SPD parliamentary party executive.
+For many years, he was also a member of the SPD parliamentary party executive.
 He made frequent appearances outside of parliament, especially after leaving his post as mayor of Kassel in 1925.
 In 1921, as one of the keynote speakers at the MSPD's Görlitz Party Congress, he called on his party to declare safeguarding the Republic its foremost concern: "We will not be surpassed by anyone in love for our fatherland and for our people."
-Later he became one of the most sought-after speakers at events of the SPD-affiliated Reichsbanner Schwarz-Rot-Gold (Reich Banner Black, Red, Gold), to whose Reich committee he belonged.
+Later, he became one of the most sought-after speakers at events of the SPD-affiliated Reichsbanner Schwarz-Rot-Gold (Reich Banner Black, Red, Gold), to whose Reich committee he belonged.

 After leaving the government, Scheidemann increasingly became the spokesman for those in his party who were dissatisfied with the actions of its representatives and government officials.
-He became one of the most outspoken advocates of the resolution adopted in 1919 at the Weimar Party Congress of the MSPD which emphasized the party's unrestricted independence with respect to the government and the government representatives it appointed.
-Based on it, Scheidemann took the position that, in cases of tension between government action on the one hand and party's political line and basic direction on the other, the latter should be given preference.
+He became one of the most outspoken advocates of the resolution adopted in 1919 at the Weimar Party Congress of the MSPD, which emphasized the party's unrestricted independence with respect to the government and the government representatives it appointed.
+Based on it, Scheidemann took the position that, in cases of tension between government action on the one hand and the party's political line and basic direction on the other, the latter should be given preference.
 He thought that loyalty to one's own government representatives had its limits where fundamental principles of the party and elementary interests of the people were violated.

-In November 1923 Scheidemann admitted in a newspaper article in the Casseler Volksblatt that the course he had followed a year earlier, which had led to the end of Joseph Wirth's (Centre Party) second government, had been a grave and irreparable mistake.
+In November 1923, Scheidemann admitted in a newspaper article in the Casseler Volksblatt that the course he had followed a year earlier, which had led to the end of Joseph Wirth's (Centre Party) second government, had been a grave and irreparable mistake.
 At that time, in deference to the former USPD members who had just returned to the mother party, they had refused any cooperation with the right-liberal German People's Party (DVP), which had ultimately brought the non-partisan Wilhelm Cuno, who was close to the DVP, into the government as Reich chancellor.